mason-paul/Guernsey-project-1/README.md

 Gallery- there were struggles with these images and they were large files and large in size.
 After speaking to my mentor and being introduced to flexbox this made this process a lot easier and will be used in future designs.
 Using websites suggested by code institute during the love running project finding stock images became easier.

+Design- The design of the website came out the way I had intended to, easy to navigate,

 ### Validation for HTML on final test: